Battery Care

 /sys/class/power_supply/BAT1/status = Discharging

-< energy data missing here >
+< battery readings missing here >

 /sys/class/power_supply/BAT1/charge_control_start_threshold = 50 [%]